hdelva/specification/specs/1-discovery.md

 # Extracting metadata # {#metadata}

-The root node from which all members of a collection can be found can be discovered through the predicate `tree:view`.
-The object of the `tree:view` triple will contain a root node from which all elements in the collection can be retrieved.
+The object of the `tree:view` property is a root node from where all elements in the collection can be reached.

-When the current page is a `tree:Node`, there MUST be a property linking the current page URL to the URI of the `tree:Collection`.
+When the current page is an instance of the `tree:Node` class, there MUST be a property linking the current page URL to the URI of the `tree:Collection`.
 Three properties may be used:
- 1. `<collection> tree:view <currentPageUrl> .`<br/>May be used *only* in the case when the entire `tree:Collection` can be found starting from the current node.
+ 1. `<collection> tree:view <currentPageUrl> .`<br/>When the entire `tree:Collection` can be reached starting from the current node, i.e. this node is a root node.
- 2. `<collection> void:subset <currentPageUrl> .`<br/>When the node is not a root node, but still a subset of the collection.
+ 2. `<currentPageUrl> dcterms:isPartOf <collection> .`<br/>When the node is not a root node, but still contains a subset of the collection.
- 3. `<currentPageUrl> dcterms:isPartOf <collection> .`<br/>The reverse property of 2.

 ## Multiple Collections ## {#multiple-collections}

-When multiple collections are found by a client, it can choose to prune the collections based on the `tree:shape` property.
+The contents of different collections can be disambiguated using the `tree:shape` property, defining to which shape all the collection's members adhere to.
 Therefore a data publisher SHOULD annotate a `tree:Collection` instance with a SHACL shape.
 The `tree:shape` points to a SHACL description of the shape (`sh:NodeShape`).

-Note: the shape can be a blank node, or a named node on which you should follow your nose when it is defined at a different HTTP URL.
+Note: the shape can be a blank node, or a named node containing a dereferenceable URL.

 ## Multiple views ## {#multiple-views}

-Multiple views MAY be provided, and a TREE client MUST traverse all objects of `tree:view` linked to this particular collection.
+Multiple views for a single collection MAY be provided, and a TREE client MUST traverse all objects of `tree:view` linked to this particular collection.
-Every entity linked from `tree:view` MUST be an entry point to retrieve **all** members of the collection.
+Every entity linked from `tree:view` MUST be an root node.

 Note: How a client picks the right view is use-case specific.
 In order to fetch all members, one can be chosen at random.
 In order to prioritize a specific view, the relations and search forms in the root nodes can be studied for their relation types, path or remaining items.